 Named after the Beastmaster class in Final Fantasy XI.

-Dragon Rider, Marionette Master, and The Minion Master are specific subtropes, compare with Summon Magic also see Mons.
+Dragon Rider, Marionette Master, The Minion Master, and Pest Controller are specific subtropes, compare with Summon Magic also see Mons.
 May overlap with Fluffy Tamer.

 Not to be confused with The Beastmaster, which was a 1982 fantasy movie and a 90's show about a Nature Hero, very, very loosely adapted from a 1959 science fiction book series, or the Shoujo manga Beast Master, which has a completely different story.

 open/close all folders